School leavers with NCEA Level 2 or above

 What We Have Found

-Seventy-nine percent of school leavers achieved NCEA Level 2 or above in 2015.
+Eighty percent of school leavers achieved NCEA Level 2 or above in 2016.

-Percentage of school leavers with an NCEA Level 2 qualification or above.
+Percentage of school leavers with at least an NCEA Level 2 or equivalent qualification.

 Why This Is Important